IonLanguage/Ion/README.md

 Congratulations!
 You've installed all requirements to use the Ion language on your machine.

-The installation process is somewhat complicated currently, however we are working on making this much, much more simple.
+The installation process is currently somewhat complicated, however we are working on making this much, much simpler.